GDSC-GES-COENGG/GDSC-Official-Web/README.md

 <br/><br/>

 # How to Contribute :
-We :heart: your input!
-You can contribute to any of our repositories, check them [here](https://github.com/GDSC-GES-COENGG)
+We :heart: your input !
+You can contribute to any of our repositories, check them [here](https://github.com/GDSC-GES-COENGG).

 Please follow the steps mentioned in [CONTRIBUTING.md](https://github.com/GDSC-GES-COENGG/GDSC-Official-Web/blob/main/CONTRIBUTING.md)

-Visit [GDSC-GES-COENGG](https://gdscgescoengg.live/) to learn more about us!
+Visit [GDSC-GES-COENGG](https://gdscgescoengg.live/) to learn more about us !
 <br/><br/>